A Media Briefing for Health Journalists from Africa

 November 28-30, 2018

 Access to public healthcare remains a major challenge for India as well.
-Even as the government has moved proactively with multiple schemes to provide medical insurance cover to the poor, people’s – especially those in rural areas – access to healthcare systems is poor.
 Almost 74 per cent of the nation’s doctors are clustered in its cities, catering to a mere 28-30 per cent of the total population.
 Facing challenges that are very similar, India and Africa may have experiences and learnings to share.